ranjanmannige/cookiecutter-pypackage/{{cookiecutter.pypi_package_name}}/CONTRIBUTING.md

 ### Write Documentation

-backmap could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+{{cookiecutter.project_slug}} could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback